 tells you to.

-Be careful driving or operating machinery until you know how Brolene affects your
+Be careful before you drive or use any machines or tools until you know how Brolene

-vision.
+affects your vision.
 Sometimes blurring of vision can occur.
-Do not drive or operate machinery
+Do not drive or operate

 If you continue to have problems seeing clearly, stop using Brolene and see your doctor.